 📌 Step 1: Create a Basic Information Sheet

-For preparing a report card in Excel, it is very helpful to record student information, institution information, term information, grading system, etc. So, first, prepare a sheet containing students’ IDs, names, class, section, institution’s name, location, principal, class teacher’s name, grading system, etc.
+For preparing a report card in Excel, it is very helpful to record student information, institution information, term information, grading system, etc. So, first, prepare a sheet containing students’ IDs, names, classes, sections, institution’s name, location, principal, class teacher’s name, grading system, etc.

 📌 Step 2: Create Term-Wise Students’ Mark Sheet